Pierre-rigodiat/RDA/docs/MDCS Settings.md

 OAI-PMH scheme.

 **OAI_REPO_IDENTIFIER:**
-OAI-PMH repository identifier
+OAI-PMH repository identifier.

 **OAI_SAMPLE_IDENTIFIER:**
-Example of identifier for this repository
+Example of identifier for this repository.

-**OAI_DELETED_RECORD:** *persistent*
+**OAI_DELETED_RECORD:** *no|persistent|transient*
 Levels of support for deleted records:
-- no. The repository does not maintain information about deletions.
+- *no*: The repository does not maintain information about deletions.
-- persistent.
-The repository maintains information about deletions with no time limit.
+- *persistent*: The repository maintains information about deletions with no time limit.
-- transient.
-The repository does not guarantee that a list of deletions is maintained persistently or consistently.
+- *transient*: The repository does not guarantee that a list of deletions is maintained persistently or consistently.

 ## XSD PARSER